The removal of both testes to render the male rat sterile.

 Provide non-ravel cloth (e.g., fleece or t-shirt type material) for bedding, preferably white or light-colored, so that signs of urination or bleeding are easily visible.
 In addition, provide an extra clean set of bedding if the rat is expected to wait awhile before the surgery (the bedding may become soiled).

-A filled water bottle and the rat’s food – including fresh fruit and small treats – should accompany and be accessible to the rat.
+A filled water bottle and the rat’s food, including fresh fruit and small treats, should accompany and be accessible to the rat.
 Note that the water bottle may need to be lowered during the recovery period, if the rat cannot sit up comfortably.
-In addition it is advisable to include high caloric foods (e.g., pasta, porridge, oatmeal, farina, etc.) in the diet during a few days leading up to day of surgery.
+In addition, it is advisable to include high caloric foods (e.g., pasta, porridge, oatmeal, farina, etc.) in the diet during a few days leading up to the day of surgery.
 Doing so can aid metabolic function, reduce hypoglycemia, and may improve healing time.

 Making sure the rat is well hydrated helps to prevent dehydration throughout the perioperative period.
 Note that the maintenance fluid volume for rats is approximately 100 mL/kg/day.
-Warmed, IV or SQ, crystalloid fluids (e.g. lactated Ringers or Hartmann’s solutions or normal saline) may be required to maintain hydration perioperatively.
+Warmed, IV or SQ, crystalloid fluids (e.g., lactated Ringers or Hartmann’s solutions or Normal Saline-0.9% Sodium Chloride) may be required to maintain hydration perioperatively.

 Since rats possess serum atropine esterase, which rapidly hydrolyzes atropine, administering atropine for secretion reduction or for its vagolytic effects may not be that effective.
 In cases where secretion reduction is necessary, and depending upon the procedure, the veterinarian may elect to use glycopyrrolate.
 (Bruce & Olson, 2008; Harkness, et al, 2010 )